Europe proposes to ban all Russian oil imports by the end of the year

 Oil imports to EU already under pressure

-Russian crude products are 40% down since 2021 as European countries rush to wean themselves off Russian oil, but refined products are actually up this year and imported by many more EU countries which is why the refined products ban will be phased in more slowly, as detailed by bne IntelliNews in series of articles “Sanctions by the numbers” (UN voting, coal, oil, gas, grain).
+Russian crude products are 40% down since 2021 as European countries rush to wean themselves off Russian oil, but refined products are actually up this year and imported by many more EU countries, which is why the refined products ban will be phased in more slowly, as detailed by bne IntelliNews in series of articles “Sanctions by the numbers” (UN voting, coal, oil, gas, grain).

 It remains to be seen how effective the bans are.
 As bne IntelliNews’ sister publication NewsBase.com reported, the sanctions on Russian oil are already leaky as the Kremlin is experienced in dodging sanctions and several signs of schemes and scams have already appeared to avoid the “self-sanctioning” by traders that normally buy Russian oil.

-The incidence of ship oil tankers turning off their transponders and so making it difficult to track which ports they have visited, is up 600% since the start of the war in Ukraine in February.
-At the same time a slew of new exotic oil blends like “Lithuanian blend” and “Turkmen blend” have appeared on the market, oils from other markets mixed with Russian oil, to avoid labelling it “Urals blend,” Russia’s main oil export product, NewsBase reports.
+The incidence of ship tankers turning off their transponders, and so making it difficult to track which ports they have visited, is up 600% since the start of the war in Ukraine in February.
+At the same time, a slew of new exotic oil blends like “Lithuanian blend” and “Turkmen blend” have appeared on the market, oils from other markets mixed with Russian oil, to avoid labelling it “Urals blend,” Russia’s main oil export product, NewsBase reports.

-Russian output is already falling as the self sanctioning by traders has hit demand for Russian oil.
+Russian output is already falling, as the self-sanctioning by traders has hit demand for Russian oil.
 Russian oil storage facilities are already full, according to reports, and the discount on Urals blend to the benchmark Brent blend has blown out from the traditional $2 per barrel to around $30, as bne IntelliNews reported, after Russian oil became toxic thanks to the war with Ukraine.

-Russia’s oil production has fallen from 11mbpd in January, making it one of the biggest single producers in the world, to 10.5mbpd as of the middle of April, and it is expected to fall further as sanctions start to bite.
+Russia’s oil production has fallen from 11mn bpd in January, making it one of the biggest single producers in the world, to 10.5mn bpd as of the middle of April, and it is expected to fall further as sanctions start to bite.

-Finance Minister Anton Siluanov said last week that he expects oil production to fall by 17% this year to around 9.3mbpd, taking the production levels back to their 2004 levels.
-Oil taxes account for 40% of Russia’s federal budget revenues, so falling oil sales will hurt its income, although that will be compensated to some extent by rising prices caused by removing 2mbpd from the market.
+Finance Minister Anton Siluanov said last week that he expects oil production to decline by 17% this year to around 9.3mn bpd, taking output levels back to their 2004 levels.
+Oil taxes account for 40% of Russia’s federal budget revenues, so falling oil sales will hurt its income, although that will be compensated to some extent by rising prices caused by removing 2mn bpd from the market.

-Analysts say that the partial phased-in approach would probably result in higher revenues for the Kremlin in the short-term and greater pain for the EU than Moscow to start with.
-However, the long-term consequences for Russia would be worse as 70% of its oil exports go to Europe and it cannot easily redirect those to other markets in the east and south.
+Analysts say that the partial phased-in approach would probably result in higher revenues for the Kremlin in the short term and greater pain for the EU than Moscow to start with.
+However, the long-term consequences for Russia would be worse, as 70% of its oil exports go to Europe and it cannot easily redirect those to other markets in the east and south.

-New bank sanctions & Russian counter sanctions
+New bank sanctions and Russian counter-sanctions

 In addition to the oil embargo, von der Leyen also announced new banking sanctions on the state-owned banking giant Sber (formerly known as Sberbank) from the SWIFT messaging service that allows for international bank transfers.
-So far only seven out of 365 Russian banks have been included in SWIFT sanctions imposed in March, but those sanctions included Sber and VTB Bank which between them account for half of all the banking deposits in Russia.
+So far, only seven out of 365 Russian banks have been included in SWIFT sanctions imposed in March, but those sanctions included Sber and VTB Bank, which between them account for half of all the banking deposits in Russia.

 "We hit banks that are systemically critical to the Russian financial system and Putin's ability to wage destruction," von der Leyen said as cited by Reuters.
 "This will solidify the complete isolation of the Russian financial sector from the global system."